computing-den/unforget/README.md

 If its ```modification_date``` is larger than the existing note, it will replace the existing note.
 Otherwise, it will be thrown away.

+## Delete Notes

+To delete a note set its `text: null` and `not_deleted: 0` and [merge](#merge-notes) it.
+This way, the stub will stay in the database and the fact that it was deleted will propogate to all the other clients.

 ## Sync and Merge

 For a long-running client, instead of using [Get Notes](#get-notes) and [Merge Notes](#merge-notes), you can use sync in the following manner.